10 Tips to Choose the Best Tech Stack for Web App Development in 2024

 At the moment, cross-platform is not always the best technology stack for web development, and this approach can only really be recommended for fairly simple applications.
 That said, cross-platform technologies are gradually getting better, and the applications written on them are becoming increasingly complex.

-Substantially large projects require the use of a whole spectrum of languages and other elements of the technology stack for web application development.
+Substantially large projects require the use of a whole spectrum of languages and other elements of the technology stack for web app development.
 Nearly all of them use several programming languages for different purposes when building a website.
 The same is true for databases, where relational databases can be used for some tasks and non-relational ones for others.
 All this is organically combined within a single project.

 The final choice of technologies depends on architecture.
 It is the architect who plans the main blocks for the future site: which languages will be used, whether it will be done using pure (native) or through a framework, what kind of caching system is appropriate for this case, which databases are needed, and much more.